rafket/pam_duress/README.md

 Scripts for each hash are located at `/usr/share/duress/scripts/<hashgoeshere>` where this will be executable by root only.
 Beware that this gives your script root priviledges (and with great power comes great responsibility).
 This can be done using `sudo bash ./cpyscript.sh username password script` where you replace `username` with your username and `password` with the password that you have set as duress password and `script` with the path to your script.
 For example if your username is `foo`, your password is `bar`, and your script is at `~/script.sh` you should run `sudo bash ./cpyscript.sh foo bar /home/foo/script.sh`.

+### Deleting a user-password combination

+To delete a user-password that you created with `adduser.sh`, use the `deluser.sh` script.
+Specifically, `sudo bash ./deluser.sh username password` deletes the user-password combination from `/usr/share/duress/hashes` as well as the associated script from `/usr/share/duress/scripts/`.
+For example, if your username is `foo` and your password is `bar`, you should type `sudo bash ./deluser.sh foo bar`.

 ## Compilation

 As usual: